(Also Called 'Ganser Syndrome')

 - Reluctance by the patient to allow health care professionals to meet with or talk to family members, friends, and prior health care providers

-The exact cause of factitious disorders is not known, but researchers believe both biological and psychological factors play a role in the development of these disorders.
+The exact cause of Factitious Disorder is not known, but researchers believe both biological and psychological factors play a role in the development of this disorder.
 Some theories suggest that a history of abuse or neglect as a child, or a history of frequent illnesses in themselves or family that required hospitalization, may be factors in the development of the disorder.

-There are no reliable statistics regarding the number of people in the United States who suffer from factitious disorders.
+There are no reliable statistics regarding the number of people in the United States who suffer from Factitious Disorder.
 Obtaining accurate statistics is difficult because dishonesty is common with this disorder.
-In addition, people with factitious disorders tend to seek treatment at many different health care facilities, resulting in statistics that are misleading.
+In addition, people with Factitious Disorders tend to seek treatment at many different health care facilities, resulting in statistics that are misleading.
+It is estimated that about 1% of those admitted to hospitals are believed to have Factitious Disorder.

-Due to the dishonesty involved, diagnosing factitious disorders is very difficult.
-In addition, doctors must rule out any possible physical and mental illnesses, and often use a variety of diagnostic tests and procedures before considering a diagnosis of factitious disorder.
+Due to the dishonesty involved, diagnosing Factitious Disorder is very difficult.
+In addition, doctors must rule out any possible physical and mental illnesses, and often use a variety of diagnostic tests and procedures before considering a diagnosis of Factitious Disorder.

-If the health care provider finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist -- mental health professionals who are specially trained to diagnose and treat mental illnesses.
-Psychiatrists and psychologists use thorough history, physical, laboratory tests, imagery, and psychological testing to evaluate a person for Munchausen syndrome.
+If the health care provider finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist (mental health professionals who are specially trained to diagnose and treat mental illnesses).
+Psychiatrists and psychologists use thorough history, physical, laboratory tests, imagery, and psychological testing to evaluate a person for physical and mental conditions.
 The doctor bases his or her diagnosis on the exclusion of actual physical or mental illness, and his or her observation of the patient’s attitude and behavior.
+For example, Delusional Disorder and various forms of psychosis are not examples of Factitious Disorder.

 Questions to be answered include: